 The spacious attic functions as an archive and office of the artistic directors.
 The garden and balcony face southeast and combine the outdoor areas of the house.

 There is wireless internet (WLAN) throughout the house.
-From spring 2022 on, there will also be fiber optic internet.
 Towels and bed linen are provided, as well as cleaning of the common rooms after public events.
 The artists are responsible for their own working materials.
 A beamer, printer and basic tools are available for common use.
 Washing machine and dryer are available.

 Hubert Huber, Artist, BBK Niederbayern